Ferrlius/Ferrlius-Boids/README.md

 A boids based configuration for flying mobs in Minecraft.

+experimental demo or what ever, I made this mod for a very specific situation so don't expect me to support this mod. pick it up if you want.

 ## How to use
 right now mobs don't spawn with attribute on their own, you have to spawn mobs by yourself